 A single lapse in one’s attention can lead to a tragic death.
-Despite this, thousands of cyclists dare to take on this feat every year, ignoring the extraordinarily high body count.
+Despite this, thousands of cyclists choose to take on this feat every year, ignoring the extraordinarily high body count.
 A newer (still pretty dangerous) road has thankfully taken the place of Death Road and all that remains now is a touristic rollercoaster ride with some killer views, pun intended.

-If you go through a tour company, you might be able to hop on the bus and ride through Death Road on there, but that might actually be even more terrifying.
+If you go through a tour company, you might be able to hop on the bus and ride through Death Road on there but that might actually be even more terrifying.
 Death Road requires a lot of physical and mental endurance.
 It would be extremely dangerous for everyone involved if even one hopelessly unprepared tourist decides to hop on a bike just to get a cool picture.

-I definitely went on way too long about whether or not you should take on Death Road, but I really can’t stress enough how different this tourist activity is from other “tourist” activities.
+I definitely went on way too long about whether or not you should take on Death Road but I really can’t stress enough how different this tourist activity is from other “tourist” activities.
 This isn’t your everyday walking tour or a trip to see the Colosseum.
 You’re biking down a goddamn mountain for several hours, using every bit of mental and physical endurance you’ve got available.

 Promise that you won’t be an idiot?
 Okay, good.
 Read on.

 This early part is a good way to test your skills and get a feel for riding the bulkier bikes.
 A few potholes here and there are the only things keeping you from some smooth sailing down the highway.
 Enjoy this part, because it only gets worse.

 Once you’ve finished the ride, you’ll feel nothing more than exhaustion, hunger, and an overwhelming need for a long nap and a hot shower.
 But you’ve done it.
-You’ve accomplished it, and for a fleeting moment, you feel as if you’ve won an Olympic gold medal.
+You’ve accomplished it and for a fleeting moment, you feel as if you’ve won an Olympic gold medal.